hirzi/Workshop/README.md

 ### Summary
 Through working with genotype likelihoods rather than relying on discrete (lossy) genotype calls, low-coverage methods are useful for they allow for the statistical propagation of uncertainty from raw sequencing data to downstream analysis.
 The effect may be huge for data at low-coverage or minimal for data at high-coverage (where analytical results will tend to converge between low-coverage methods and classical genotype-call based methods).
-In addition, working directly with genotype likelihoods generally involves fewer (potentially lossy) processing steps, e.g. genotype calling and various filtering.
+In addition, working directly with genotype likelihoods generally involve fewer (potentially lossy) processing steps, e.g. genotype calling and various filtering.

 <br>